dream-num/univer-presets/README.md

 ## What's included in each preset?

 ## Special Note

 Univer Presets are meant for users who use package managers and bundlers.
 If you are not using package managers and bundlers, but script tags in HTML, please refer to our [demos](https://todo) here.

+## Contributing

+### For Community Members

+Since this repo use `univer-pro` which is private as its submodule, you will fail to checkout submodules, install dependencies and run scripts.
+But you can use code in examples and presets as reference to build your own Univer application.